Tara Singh Narotam: Finding Hemkunt

 Pundit Tara Singh was the first Sikh to trace the geographical location of Hemkunt Sahib.
 Using clues from the Bachitar Natak to reveal Guru Gobind Singh's tap asthan (place of meditation) such as the place was named Sapatsring (seven peaks) and was on/near Hemkunt Parbat (lake of ice mountain), he set out to explore the Garhwal Himalayas and his search took him to Badrinath and to the nearby village of Pandukeshwar, near the present-day Gobind Ghat.

 Gurbani interpretation

+Iconographic depiction of the peaceful form ("Shaant Swaroop") of the God of the Dasam Granth.
+Symbolic depiction rather than literal.
+Published in 'Gurmat Nirnai Sagar' by Pandit Tara Singh Narotam.

 Pandit Tara Singh conforms to the Nirmala school of thought.
 He presents Sikhism from a Vedantic orientation, and it being a blend of Sankara and Ramanuja.
-He believed that Guru Nanak was an incarnation of Vishnu (Mahavishnu as opposed to the deva) and that Waheguru was another name for Mahavishnu.
+Tara Singh believed that in gurmat, bhakti (devotion) took precedence over jnana (knowledge) and karma (action), with bhakti being based entirely on jnana.
+He taught that mukti was a bodiless state of being.
+Tara Singh believed that Guru Nanak was an incarnation of Vishnu (Mahavishnu as opposed to the deva) and that Guru Nanak believed in the Vedas, affirming them except in idolatry.
+He believed that the Guru Granth Sahib and its gurbani was a revelation akin to the Vedic literature.
 He wrote extensively about the meaning of Waheguru in his book Waheguru Shabad-Arth Tika.
+Tara Singh believed that Waheguru referred to Vishnu rather than the Nirgun aspect of divinity.

 In the Mahan Kosh, it is written that Pandit Tara Singh believes that the Sarbloh Granth was produced by Bhai Sukha Singh, the head Granthi of Patna Sahib from a manuscript given by an Udasi from Shri Jagannathpuri (Odisha) who said it was Guru Gobind Singh's writing.
 Pandit Tara Singh also believed that the entire Dasam Granth was written by Guru Gobind Singh.